 For the participants who choose to join remotely, just a video conferencing link is needed.
 Either Zoom, Google Meets, Microsoft Teams, the meeting needs to be scheduled in advance and the link must be shared with everyone that will participate.
 If you haven't yet found the best video conferencing solutions for your business, check this article for interesting options that may be worth exploring https://www.stratuscomm.com/post/video-conferencing-is-your-business-using-the-right-solution.

 We hope these insights were useful to help your hybrid meeting thrive.
+We’ve had great success with the tech laid out above, but in the end, the best way to create your optimal hybrid meeting is to listen to your users, understand their needs and find the solutions that work for them.
 If you have questions about this topic or are struggling to set up your own hybrid meeting, don't hesitate to reach out to StratusComm for a helping hand.
 Our I.T. experts can quickly get the technical setup ready for you and make sure your hybrid meeting has the best I.T. support to be running smoothly and efficiently every time.